Concussions in Soccer: Phase 2 — Recovery and Return

-Storelli presents "Concussions in Soccer " a series focused on the recognition, recovery and return phases in managing a concussion.
-As head injuries, head protection and header protocols have never been hotter topics in the world of soccer, our medical advisor Dr. Raymond Rocco Monto offers a number of head injury facts and best practices to help us make the Beautiful Game as safe as we can.
+Storelli presents part two of "Concussions in Soccer " - a series focused on the recognition, recovery and return phases in managing a concussion.
+Head injuries, head protection and header protocols have never been hotter topics in the world of soccer.
+Our medical advisor, Dr. Raymond Rocco Monto, offers a number of head injury facts and best practices to help us make the Beautiful Game as safe as we can.

 Continuing from our first installment, Phase 2 addresses Recovery and Return.
-Here we share insights and best practices for managing a concussion and overcoming the dark side of the Beautiful Game.
-Read-on and be sure to share this report with friends, family and coaches so that world of soccer can be more informed and better prepared to tackle 'Concussions in Soccer.'
+Here we share insights and best practices for managing a soccer concussion and overcoming the dark side of the Beautiful Game.
+Read-on and be sure to share this report with friends, family and coaches so that world of soccer can be more informed and better prepared to tackle concussions.

 The first thing you need to do is GET YOURSELF OUT OF THE GAME!
-Removal is the mantra here because your brain is most susceptible to dangerous re-injury immediately after the first trauma.
-Lab studies show that the brain neurons depolarize and need 1-10 days to recover in mild cases.
+Immediate removal is the mantra here because your brain is most susceptible to dangerous re-injury immediately after the first trauma.
+Lab studies show that the brain neurons depolarize after a mild concussion and needs 1-10 days to recover.
 More severe injuries lead to symptoms that can take weeks to resolve.
 All players should have a baseline screening (like an ImPact test) so that they can be assessed after for brain injury after a concussion during the season.
-Although there are many effective concussion recovery protocols, all share five basic steps:
+Although there are many effective concussion recovery protocols, all share the same five basic steps:

-2. Mild Concussion — You can now start short 5-10 minute periods of walking, swimming, or stationary biking.
-These exercises are started to raise your hear rate.
-Symptoms are closely monitored to check for relapse.
-Any more symptoms?
-If the answer is yes, then sorry, but back to step #1 you go.
-If you are doing OK, you continue on.
+Mild Concussion — You can now start short 5-10 minute periods of supervised exercise such as walking, swimming, or stationary biking.
+These exercises help raise your heart rate and symptoms should be closely monitored to check for relapse.
+If you continue experiencing symptoms, then sorry, but back to step #1 you go.
+If you are doing OK, continue on.
 This second stage of recovery usually lasts for several days or until you feel that you’re ready to progress.

-3. Moderate Exercise — Your next milestone begins with the gradual extension of the exercise periods to 10-30 minutes and can add light non-contact soccer drills.
+Moderate Exercise — Your next milestone begins with the gradual extension of the exercise periods to 10-30 minutes.
+You can also add light, non-contact soccer drills.
 You’ll need close supervision at this point to monitor you for subtle residual effects of your brain injury.
 Repeat cognitive testing is often done at this time to gauge your progress.

-4. Heavy Exercise — This is where you put the pedal to the metal and get going.
+Heavy Exercise — This is where you put the pedal to the metal and get going.
 Still no contact, but you are training, hitting the weight room.
 You are not out of the woods yet, but your symptoms should be resolved at this point.
 You should be sleeping normally and feel energetic.
-If not, you stay here until you do.
-Remember that repeat head injuries are far more dangerous than the first time and take far longer to recover from.
-It’s just not worth rushing back- no matter what the reason.
+If not, you stay in this stage until you do.
+Remember that repeat head injuries are far more dangerous than the first one and take far longer to recover from.
+It’s just not worth rushing back - no matter what the reason.

-5. Contact — Ok, so you made it this far and you haven’t had any more symptoms.
+Contact — Ok, so you made it this far and you haven’t had any more symptoms.
 Now we’re talking.
 You can now start training with your team in contact drills and small sided scrimmages.
 Still feeling good?
-Luck you, a final concussion screen test and visual check await.
+Lucky you, a final concussion screening test and visual check awaits.
 If you pass them with flying colors, you are finally recovered and can return to return to play.

 Source: Kawata K, Tierney R, Phillips J, Jeka JJ: Effect of Repetitive Sub-Concussive Head Impacts on Ocular Near Point of Convergence Int J Sports Med.
 2016; 37(5):405-10. doi: 10.1055/s-0035-1569290.

 So the jury remains out on the heading issue.
-More studies on the way to see if these changes are pathological or simply adaptive changes to the stresses of heading.
+More studies are being conducted to see if these changes are pathological or simply adaptive changes to the stresses of heading.
 US Soccer, however, is not waiting for more data.
 Under extreme legal pressure to take some type of action, the organization has banned all heading in youth players under 11.
-Time will tell whether or not these decreases head injuries in soccer, since most are due to player collisions, and not heading.
+Time will tell whether or not this decreases head injuries in soccer, since most are due to player collisions and not heading.

-The biggest unsolved question is whether or not concussive and repeated subconcussive head trauma can lead to the disabling and potentially lethal brain disease CTE.
-Although some high profile soccer players like Bellini, the Brazilian soccer star, who led his team to the winning of the 1958 World Cup — have been diagnosed with the condition at autopsy, no firm link has been established.
+The biggest unsolved question is whether or not concussive and repeated subconcussive head trauma can lead to the disabling and potentially lethal brain disease, CTE.
+Although some high profile soccer players likethe Brazilian soccer star Bellini, who led his team to the winning of the 1958 World Cup,have been diagnosed with the condition at autopsy, no firm link has been established.